EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 While there might be extenuating circumstances due to different legislative, political and socio-economic factors, the agency has to demonstrate how it meets the requirements of the ESG in its context.

-Should the Register Committee not consider the panel's conclusion with regard to compliance with a specific standard persuasive, this is explained in the Committee's decision[4].
-If a specific standard is not addressed in the decision it is implied that the Committee largely concurred with the review panel's analysis and conclusion without further comments.
+Should the Register Committee not consider the panel's conclusion with regard to compliance with a specific standard persuasive, this is explained in the Committee's decision[^decisions].

+The Register Committee might comment on the panel's analysis even where it concurs with the conclusion for the standard in question.
+The Committee, however, only does so if it considers necessary to officially note a substantive comment or articulation.

+The absence of any comment on a particular standard does therefore not necessarily imply that the Committee concurred with the panel's analysis to the letter, but does imply that the Committee concurred with the review panel's compliance conclusion for that standard.

 ## 5.3 Reaching the Holistic Judgement